 Substitutions & Variations

-- Berries - Switch out the blueberries for summer berries like blackberries.
+- Different fruits - Switch out the blueberries for summer berries like blackberries.

 - Sugar - Instead of white sugar, use your favorite sugar alternative - coconut sugar is a good option.